Metalcore: Reception and legacy

-Metalcore is not universally accepted in some traditional heavy metal and hardcore circles, and there has been debate and disagreement over whether metalcore is an authentic subgenre of heavy metal.
-Traditional metalheads tend to view the style as an inauthentic imitation of "real" metal, and "a diluted misinterpretation of metal's stylistic codes".
-Additionally, metalcore is occasionally mistaken for death metal by some unfamiliar listeners, which according to Philip Trapp of Loudwire, "borders on sacrilege for the most discerning metalheads."
+Metalcore is not universally accepted in heavy metal and hardcore circles, and there has been debate and disagreement over whether metalcore is an authentic subgenre of heavy metal.
+Traditional metalheads tend to view metalcore as an inauthentic imitation of "real" metal, and "a diluted misinterpretation of metal's stylistic codes" by outsiders.
+Fans of traditional death metal accused deathcore bands of stylistic misappropriation.
+Eli Enis of Stereogum referred to post-2010 metalcore bands who developed a sleeker and poppier style, saying"because of the way those bands dressed ... and the distinct lack of conventional metal elements in their sound (no guitar solos, mindlessly simplistic riffs, plasticky production that eschewed metal's raw power) many metalheads viewed that cadre of metalcore as an abomination that was barely deserving of its 'metal' membership".
+Metalcore and extreme metal bands often play at the same festivals, but they use conflicting tropes in their lyrics and imagery and attract different types of fans.
+Metalheads, for example, have expressed frustration with what they call a more overt, macho 'bro' posturing in metalcore scenes.

-In the early 2000s, bands under the metalcore banner drew criticism for "their increasingly considered images, polished production, and what was seen as appeal to progressively more mainstream audiences".
-Despite several metalcore bands achieving critical acclaim and cult status, several journalists have noted that the metalcore tag earned a "bad rep" after several bands in the genre found commercial success, or released albums with polished production.
-Andrew Sacher of Brooklyn Vegan stated his belief that "the mainstream boom tarnished the word 'metalcore' for a while."
-Several bands and musicians labelled as metalcore have rejected the term entirely, and even some who accept the term nonetheless insist that the style has become "bastardized" by the influence of commercialism and trends.
-Stephen Hill of Metal Hammer suggested that later metalcore bands such as Attila and Blessthefall "[have] more in common with airbrushed, cynically-minded boy bands than the melding of two counter-cultures."
+In the early 2000s, metalcore bands drew criticism for "their increasingly considered images, polished production, and what was seen as appeal to progressively more mainstream audiences".
+Despite several metalcore bands achieving critical acclaim, several journalists noted that the metalcore tag earned a "bad rep" after several bands in the genre found commercial success, or released albums with highly polished production.
+Andrew Sacher of Brooklyn Vegan wrote that "the mainstream boom tarnished the word 'metalcore' for a while."
+Stephen Hill of Metal Hammer suggested that later metalcore bands such as Attila and Blessthefall have "more in common with airbrushed, cynically-minded boy bands than the melding of two counter-cultures."
+Eli Enis referred to mainstream pop-oriented metalcore bands as "commercial-core".